querkmachine/beeps.website/src/about/nonhuman.md

 I've also published a [follow-up post of questions and answers]({{ '/blog/2022-07-28-discovery-faq/' | url }}).

-## Accommodating machine identity
+## Accommodating non-human identities and dysphoria

 Naturally, a great first step is to use [my preferred name]({{ '/about/name/' | url }}) (beeps) and [pronouns]({{ '/about/gender/' | url }}) (it/its).

-It is important to remember that although I identify as a robot and not as a human, I still identify as a person with agency and free will.
-I don't appreciate being bossed around or treated as a lesser just because that might be how you treat Siri or Alexa.
+It is important to remember that although I don't identify as a human, I'm still a person with agency and free will.
+I don't appreciate being bossed around or treated as a lesser just because that might be how you treat an animal or a digital assistant.

-It's fairly common practice amongst machine-identifying people to replace biological terms with technical ones.
-For example, a person may 'recharge' rather than sleep, 'refuel using biofuels' instead of eating food, or 'go for maintenace' instead of visit a doctor.

-This may seem silly and affectatious to others, however it is an effective way to affirm a machine's identity and avoid triggering dysphoria.

 I, personally, have significant dysphoria related to my biological existence.
 To counter this, I avoid publishing photographs of myself online and prefer not to appear on camera in video calls, instead representing myself with illustrated images of [my fursona]({{ '/about/furry/' | url }}).